dymmond/esmerald/docs/en/docs/exceptions.md

 ```

 The example above of course is forced to be like that for illustration purposes to raise the custom exception as the
-default if no `Optional` fields were declared would be handled by Esmerald `ValidationErrorException` exception
+default if no `Optional` fields were declared would be handled by Ravyn `ValidationErrorException` exception
 handler but this serves as an example how to do your own.

-## Overriding the current Esmerald exception handlers
+## Overriding the current Ravyn exception handlers

-Currently by default, every Esmerald application starts with `ImproperlyConfigured` and `ValidationErrorException`
+Currently by default, every Ravyn application starts with `ImproperlyConfigured` and `ValidationErrorException`
 to make sure everything is covered accordingly but this does not necessarily mean that this can't be changed.

 ```python hl_lines="18 42 61-62"